Skip to main content

 Strengthening international health systems

-AUSMAT is one of the few World Health Organisation (WHO) globally-verified Emergency Medical Teams.
+AUSMAT is one of few internationally deployable World Health Organization (WHO) globally-verified Emergency Medical Teams in the region.
 AUSMAT members are leading contributors to WHO activities to establish global standards on medical assistance during disasters.

 Room with medical beds and other equipment